Azure/bicep-types-az/generated/sql/microsoft.sql/2019-06-01-preview/types.md

 * **fullyQualifiedDomainName**: string (ReadOnly): The fully qualified domain name of the server.
 * **minimalTlsVersion**: string: Minimal TLS version.
 Allowed values: '1.0', '1.1', '1.2'
 * **privateEndpointConnections**: [ServerPrivateEndpointConnection](#serverprivateendpointconnection)[] (ReadOnly): List of private endpoint connections on a server
 * **publicNetworkAccess**: 'Disabled' | 'Enabled': Whether or not public endpoint access is allowed for this server.
-Value is optional but if passed in, must be 'Enabled' or 'Disabled'.
+Value is optional but if passed in, must be 'Enabled' or 'Disabled'
 * **state**: string (ReadOnly): The state of the server.
 * **version**: string: The version of the server.